 Spider veins are a common condition affecting many adults, especially women.
-The pain management doctors at the Novus Spine & Pain Center vein clinic treat patients with spider veins to reduce risk factors of developing varicose veins, while improving the visual appearance.
+The pain management doctors at the Novus Spine & Pain Center vein clinic treat patients with spider veins to reduce risk factors of developing varicose veins while improving the visual appearance.

 Spider veins are also known as spider telangiectasias (a chronic dilatation of the capillaries and other small blood vessels).
 Spider veins are smaller than varicose veins.
 Varicose veins are large, raised, swollen blood vessels that twist and turn.
-Both spider veins and varicose veins are easily visible through the skin, and can result in more serious health conditions such as skin ulcers, phlebitis, and blood clots.
+Both spider veins and varicose veins are easily visible through the skin and can result in more serious health conditions such as skin ulcers, phlebitis, and blood clots.

-Spider veins, a mild type of varicose veins, are the result of the dilation (enlargement) of a group of small blood vessels that are visible through the surface of the skin.
+Spider veins, a mild type of varicose veins, result from the dilation (enlargement) of a group of small blood vessels that are visible through the surface of the skin.
 They often look like a red, blue, or purple sunburst (“spider web”).
 Spider veins and varicose veins are sometimes located together.
 They are typically visible on the legs and face, just under the skin, but can appear anywhere on the body.